ekufta0530/aws-tools/README.md

 # aws-tools
-Some command line tools for various tasks with sandbox account
+Some command line tools to launch, list and terminate Ec2s